 There are more than 25,000 qualifying patients enrolled and registered with the state’s MMP.
 And with the MMP expanding its list of qualifying conditions to include five additional medical categories, another 7,000 qualifying patients have since registered.

 Each of the six Alternative Treatment Centers (ATCs) currently in operation are vertically integrated: cultivating, processing and dispensing medical marijuana products in-house.
-These same operational conditions may be required for future licensees, though it remains unclear.
+In the current application phase:

 Content updated July 16, 2018.